rlugojr/blog_posts_prep/outbreaks/flu_outcome_ML_post.md

     ## case_91  1.8648837    6.135116  1.71800508      Recover      Recover    CORRECT
     ## case_94  2.1198087    5.880191  1.47192901      Recover    uncertain  uncertain

+All predictions based on all models were either correct or uncertain.

 <br>

 Predicting unknown outcomes
 ===========================

+The above models will now be used to predict the outcome of cases with unknown fate.

 ``` r
 set.seed(27)